dxcloud/radio-state-monitor/Demo/README.md

 directory (located in *$(TOSDIR)/chips*) by this one.
 To use the modified driver, define the flag **CC2420_RADIO_STATE_CAPTURE** in the Makefile of the application.

-Think to do a backup of the original directory before replacing it.
+**NOTE:** Make a backup of the original directory before replacing it.

 Author
 --------------------------------------------------------------------------------